viktorcsimma/agdalache/docs/source/getting-started.rst

 Or you can also fork the repo on GitHub and work on your fork from then on.
 * Switch to the root of the repo with ``cd``.
-* Run the appropriate installation script: ``sh install.sh`` on Linux and ``something with PowerShell`` on Windows.
+* Run the appropriate installation script: ``sh install.sh`` on Linux or the PowerShell script on Windows.
 (For the latter, you might need to modify some security settings in order for this to work.)
 And you are now set and done!

 Alternatively, you can also download the tools yourself.
 In this case, make sure you have